MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   HRESULT add_StopRequested(
       [in] ICoreWebView2StagingTextureStreamStopRequestedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  /// Remove listener for stop stream request.
+  /// Remove listener for StopRequested event.
   HRESULT remove_StopRequested(
       [in] EventRegistrationToken token);
   /// Creates TextureBuffer that will be referenced by the host and the browser.